 Right, so far I’ve resisted the urge to add any of my Super-Zoom pictures in this posting (OK, the Southport bridge one), but I can’t forgo just one crow picture because I love them.

 Just beyond the windmill I come across the site of old mussel tanks.
 Mussels were collected here from ancient times, but by the early twentieth century increased pollution in the waters resulted in more and more cases of food poisoning.
 To address this, three mussel tanks were built in 1935 containing fresh water where the mussels would be placed for a few days.
 Their natural filtering behaviour flushed the poisonous water out of their bodies, and they were then fit to eat.
 With the decline of the fishing industry the tanks became unused and derelict.
 This monument was built on the site of one of them to keep the memory alive.
 Not very interesting, but nice all the same.

-Here’s a picture of a sunken yacht beneath a setting sun, courtesy of Storm Ciara.
+Shortly after, I pass a sunken yacht, posing enigmatically beneath a setting sun, courtesy of Storm Ciara.